wiryallcserviceseducative/create-project-platform-Microsoft-bugs-in-google-report/SECURITY.md

 | 4.0.x   | :white_check_fadliwiryawirawan |
 | < 4.0   | :x:                            |

-## Reporting a Vulnerability auth Have fadliwiryawirawandivitions@gmail.com wirya ganas 089635693824
+## Reporting a Vulnerability auth Have fadliwiryawirawandivitions@gmail.com wirya gans 089635693824 fadli wirya wirawan

 Use this section to tell people how to report a vulnerability.